near/docs/docs/concepts/account.md

 </blockquote>

 ## Compared to Ethereum

 If you're familiar with development on Ethereum, it's worth making a quick note about how accounts are different.
 The image below summarizes some key differences.

 ![Ethereum vs NEAR accounts](/docs/assets/accounts-compare-ethereum-v-near.png)

-*image source: medium.com/@clinder*
+_image source: medium.com/@clinder_

 ## Accounts and Contracts

 Each NEAR account can only hold 1 smart contract.
-For applications where users should be able to organize multiple contracts you can create "sub-accounts" whose "master account" is the user account.
-The format of a sub account would include a dot in the name like `contract1.user-A-account`, `contract2.user-A-account`, etc.  NEAR restricts the creation of accounts with a dot in the name such that these accounts can only by created by `user-A-account`, as if the user account is a top-level domain like `your-company.com` if you're familiar with this model.
+For applications where users should be able to organize multiple contracts you can create "subaccounts" whose "master account" is the user account.
+The format of a subaccount would include a dot in the name like `contract1.user-A-account`, `contract2.user-A-account`, etc. NEAR restricts the creation of accounts with a dot in the name such that these accounts can only by created by `user-A-account`, as if the user account is a top-level domain like `your-company.com` if you're familiar with this model.

 Using NEAR CLI you could deploy new contracts to your account like this: